-If the numbers are higher than the ideal range that means the heart is working too hard to pump blood to the body.
+If the numbers are higher than the ideal range, the heart is working too hard to pump blood to the body.
 When the numbers are lower than ideal it means that your blood pressure is too low and doesn’t supply your body and heart with enough oxygenated blood.
 Low blood pressure is known as hypotension.
-It is not normally a cause for concern unless you start to experience symptoms.
+It’s not normally a cause for concern unless you start to experience symptoms.

 How to keep a healthy blood pressure level

 If your blood pressure is in the normal range, you won’t need any medical intervention; however, you should maintain a healthy lifestyle and a healthy weight to prevent hypertension from developing.
 You may need to be even more cautious about your lifestyle if hypertension runs in your family.

 The following recommendations can help you maintain healthy blood pressure: